micromark/common-markup-state-machine/readme.md

     Turn the previous and  [current token][current-token] into a [*Content token*][t-content], consume, and switch to the [*Content continuation state*][s-content-continuation]

-### 9.37 Fenced code grave accent opening fence state
+### 9.37 Fenced code grave accent fence open state

 *   ↪ **[EOF][ceof]**\
     ↪ **U+000A LINE FEED (LF)**\